rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/search_algorithms/depth-first_search/depth-first_search.md

 #### performance:
 - Depth-first search will visit every vertex at least once.
-This process has a linear time complexity of O(V).Dfs checks all neighboring vertices to find one available/unvisited vertex to visit.
+This process has a linear time complexity of O(V).Dfs checks all neighbouring vertices to find one available/unvisited vertex to visit.
 The time complexity of this is O(E) because you have to visit every edge in the graph in the worse case.
 The overall time complexity for depth-first search is O(V + E).
 -  The space complexity of depth-first search is O(V) since you have to store the vertices in three separate structures: stack, set(which will remember if a vertex has been pushed before in stack) and list(stores the visited vertices).

 #### cycle: